City Season Fair Participation Kit

 We love to see what you’ve been up to you–share your #RenegadeProcess with us, we always repost our faves.
 Be sure to use our hashtags when promoting your involvement in the Fair, so we can find your post!
 Follow us on Instagram, Twitter, Pinterest, and Facebook @RenegadeCraft.

 #RenegadeCraft ~ #RenegadeCity ~ #RenegadeProcess

-Tweet, DM, and share our Facebook Event with your local following!
+Tweet, DM, and share our Facebook Event with your community!
 Anyone you think we should be talking to or advertising with?
-Let us know by contacting us below!
+Let us know in the Contact Form below!

-Please note that all rental orders are due on Day, XX/XX, no exceptions!
+Please note that all rental orders are due by Day, XX/XX, no exceptions!
 If you do not submit a rental request you are responsible for providing your own display items.